 Dueling Pianos: In the Bar at Times Square, there are dueling piano players every night.
 They don't really duel with pistols or swords, although for our money there's no better entertainment than that.
 Instead, the pianists take turns playing songs and it's all great fun.
 One warning: they want you to pay to reserve a table on the weekends.

 Rok Vegas: Oooo, "sexy" nightclub.
 Nobody's ever thought of that idea before.
-Rok Vegas is a yet another wannabe hipster nightclub with expensive drinks and some hard-to-get booths around the edges.
+Rok Vegas is a another Las Vegas nightclub.
 Lots of video screens on the walls and a VIP outdoor area.
-There is nothing here that makes it stand out over all the other phony clubs on the Strip.

-Rollercoaster and Midway: While the parents lose a bundle downstairs, kids can lose a bundle upstairs on this obscenely overpriced roller coaster.
-How overpriced?
-Oh, about half the price of an all day ride ticket at most amusement parks for a single ride.
-The bumper car area is too small and too crowded.
+Rollercoaster and Midway: While the parents lose a bundle downstairs, kids can lose a bundle upstairs on this roller coaster.
+It's a great roller coaster but it is a bit pricey.

 Zumanity: The folks at Cirque du Soleil think there's a little pervert in everyone and so they have created this "adult" show.
 It's half titilation, half Cirque and loads of toplessness.
-Not as raunchy as a strip club and not as intriguing as their other shows.
+Not as raunchy as a strip club.
 There are several vignettes meant to arouse and excite.
 Seating is theater style, or if you want something more private, they have love seats and "private" love seats only sold as pairs.

 Number of Seats: 24 seats with individual TVs for race bettors, and only about 15 for sports bettors.
-They really want to get you inside that ESPN Zone.
-But, the sports chairs are pretty comfy on the ol' tusharoo.
+The sports chairs are scarce but pretty comfy on the ol' tusharoo.

 How Many Betting Windows?
 Ten windows and electronic signboards for both sports and the ponies.